 CLIENTS: USERS AND DEVICES

-The term (license) seat is commonly used in this context.
+The term license seat is commonly used to describe a unit of entitlement.

 PROVISIONING MODE